apjanke/octave-testify/README.md

 This is a collection of new and enhanced BIST (Built-In Self-Test) related functions for Octave.

-These override and replace some of Octave's current test functions.
+These override and replace some of Octave’s current test functions.
-This is intentional - this package started out as just a patch to Octave's `__run_test_suite__`.
+This is intentional - this package started out as just a patch to Octave’s `__run_test_suite__`.
-The goal here is to prototype something that might be a step forward for Octave's current testing functionality.
+The goal here is to prototype something that might be a step forward for Octave’s current testing functionality.

-The goals of Testify's new test functions are:
+The goals of Testify’s new test functions are:
 * Richer abstractions for representing test results
 * Nicer output format
   * Including summary results that make it easier to copy-paste meaningful test failure reports to the octave-maintainers list